gavv/gavv.github.io/content/articles/016-dell-xps15.md

     session-setup-script=/usr/local/bin/setup-lightdm
     ```

     I did not find a working solution to scale login widgets properly, so I applied this workaround to scale the whole screen.
-It looks a bit blury, but at least it's readable.
+It looks a bit blurry, but at least it's readable.

 Configure TTY [[source]](https://askubuntu.com/a/1227821/566753):